 I was a salesman for a full three months and enjoyed the work.
 I sold knives, or as I like to say, swung blades.
-In general the work was pretty easy.
-Actually, calling people and trying to hold their attention long enough for me to ask if I could do a presentation proved difficult sometimes, but once the appointment was made, it was smooth sailing.
+The work was pretty easy.
+Cold-calling people and trying to hold their attention long enough for me to ask if I could do a presentation proved difficult sometimes, but once the appointment was made, it was smooth sailing.
 Going to people’s homes and talking to them about why Cutco knives are the best took about an hour, and people usually would agree with me and make a purchase which was awesome.

 Open Your Ears

-Most people think that to be a good salesmen one must be a real smooth talker and must know all the right pitches to say to a customer.
+Most people think that to be a good salesman you have to be a real smooth talker and must know all the right pitches to say to a customer.
 While being a smooth talker and knowing all the corny lines your company gives you does help, it’s not the end all, be all to being a good salesman.
 One time “Mrs. Jones” told me she was scared of Cutco.
 She told me she already had a set of knives, she had cut herself with one of them and she just thought they were too sharp.
 Well, that was a problem, because obviously being a cutlery salesman most of the things I had to offer were sharp knives.
 But instead of trying to sell the fact that dull knives are actually more dangerous than sharp ones, I just listened to what she had to say and adjusted.
 Even though she didn’t buy any knives, she ended up getting a gardening set.
-So, smooth talking and corny lines only goes so far when it comes to sales and real communication in general.
+So, smooth-talking and corny lines only go so far when it comes to sales and real communication in general.
 I think people forget that communication does not involve just talking, but listening.
-Having the ability to listen to someone, and I’m not just talking about hearing their voice, but actually focusing on what someone is saying is what makes a truly good salesman, friend and just a good person.
+Having the ability to listen to someone, and I’m not just talking about hearing their voice, but actually focusing on what someone is saying is what makes a truly good salesman, friend, and just a good person.

-Confidence!
-Confidence!
-Confidence!
 Confidence is vital when working with people.
-Without it you might as well expect a no sale.
-Mrs. Jones wants you to speak to her straight, be firm when asking questions and deliver.
-Before I started doing sales I wasn’t a smooth talking type of guy and really wasn’t all that talkative and now that I’m done with sales I’m still the same.
+Without it, you might as well expect a no sale.
+Mrs. Jones wants you to speak to her straight, be firm when asking questions, and deliver.
+Before I started doing sales I wasn’t a smooth-talking type of guy and really wasn’t all that talkative and now that I’m done with sales I’m still the same.
 But my eyes have been open that how you say something is much more important than what you say.
-When you speak with a calm confidence and in an expectant manner typically a good sale is right around the corner.
+When you speak with calm confidence and in an expectant manner typically a good sale is right around the corner.